 Prized Porcelain From Ancient China Brought Back to Life

-BEIJING, CHINA, May 1, 2020 /EINPresswire.com/ -- The Jingjiang Palace is a national key cultural relic protection in Guangxi province, south-west of China.
+LOS ANGELES, THE UNITED STATES, May 6, 2020 /EINPresswire.com/ -- The Jingjiang Palace is a national key cultural relic protection in Guangxi province, south-west of China.
 As the best-preserved prince palace of the Ming Dynasty, the Jingjiang Palace was built in 14th century in the city of Guilin.
 It is well known for an extensive collection of cultural relics said to rival that of the Palace Museum in central Beijing.

 “Gold Edge Mirror Black Glazed” jianzhan is a gold-edged and jet-black variety of Chinese teaware.
 Jianzhan is popular during Ming dynasty and will be brought back to life by the Jingjiang Palace Museum.